 So, to sum up...

 Talking about death is still a taboo in Britain but we’d all benefit from being a little bit more up-front and accepting the inevitable.
-Your Money Friend is here to help you.
-With our three-step process, and following no-pressure discussions in your own home, Your Money Friend will:
+Your Money Friend® is here to help you.
+With our two-step process, and following no-pressure discussions, often in your own home, Your Money Friend® will:

-Follow Your Money Friend’s three simple steps and share them with your family so they know your plans.
+Follow Your Money Friend®’s two simple steps and share them with your family so they know your plans.
 They will appreciate the fact that you care enough to protect them from unnecessary distress, expense and difficulty, and that you have planned ahead so they can follow your wishes.